 Most victims of terrorism are innocent citizens who find themselves at the wrong place and at the wrong time, randomly targeted in brutal attacks.
-The lives of survivors of attacks, and those of victims’ families, are irreparably damaged.
-Many survivors take years to recover physically from their injuries or come to terms with their losses, and many remain deeply traumatized.
+The lives of survivors, and those of their families, can be irrevocably changed.
+Many victims take years to recover physically from their injuries or come to terms with their losses.
+Without help, the trauma can be a lifelong sentence.

 While States take terrorism very seriously as a security threat, they do not necessarily always ensure adequate support to victims and their families.
 Victims of terrorism and their families need focused and dedicated mechanisms to ensure that their rights as individuals are upheld and protected.

 The UN Global Counter-Terrorism Strategy directly addresses the issue of victims of terrorist acts.
-It lists measures to address the conditions conducive to the spread of terrorism, including to counter the "dehumanization of victims of terrorism in all its forms and manifestations".
-It also encourages the creation of national systems of assistance, which would "promote the needs of victims of terrorism and their families and facilitate the normalization of their lives".
+It lists measures to confront the spread of terrorism, including how to counter the "dehumanisation of victims of terrorism in all its forms and manifestations".
+It also encourages the creation of national systems of assistance, which would "promote the needs of victims of terrorism and their families and facilitate the normalisation of their lives".

 UNODC works together with Member States to strengthen the implementation of national legislation and policies that support and protect victims of acts of terrorism.
 We do this in close partnership with governments, victims’ organizations and civil society groups.